 Performing Arts Fellowship

-Columbia University Irving Medical Center / West Side Dance Performing Arts Fellowship
+Columbia University Irving Medical Center / Westside Dance Physical Therapy Performing Arts Fellowship

-The Columbia University Program in Physical Therapy and West Side Dance Physical Therapy, are proud to announce the development of a Performing Arts Physical Therapy Fellowship program.
+The Columbia University Programs in Physical Therapy and Westside Dance Physical Therapy, are proud to announce the development of a Performing Arts Physical Therapy Fellowship program.
 The performing arts fellowship is designed to provide physical therapists with advanced orthopedic clinical skills and a formal, structured educational experience to advance knowledge and skills in performing arts.

-The Columbia University Irving Medical Center (CUIMC)/Westside Dance Physical Therapy (WSDPT) Fellowship will accept one fellow for the upcoming ten-month program, which will begin on September 2, 2019.
-Application materials and instructions are now available and will be due on April 1st.
-Competitive applicants will be invited to New York City in May to interview in-person at West Side Dance.
+The Columbia University Irving Medical Center (CUIMC)/Westside Dance Physical Therapy (WSDPT) Fellowship will accept one fellow for the upcoming ten-month program, which runs from September to June.
+Applications are accepted between November 1 and March 1.
+Application materials and instructions are now available.
+Competitive applicants will be invited to New York City in June to interview in-person at Westside Dance.

 The CUIMC / WSDPT Performing Arts Fellowship Mission